Swiss-Polar-Institute/data-management-guidance/documentation/storing_data.md

 * Ensure the subscription is always maintained (if paid for) otherwise you may find your data are deleted.

 Wikipedia has a very handy [comparison of online backup options](https://en.wikipedia.org/wiki/Comparison_of_online_backup_services).
 These would not normally be used for your day-to-day data storage for the data you are working on.

+Platforms such as [Zenodo](https://zenodo.org) are provided for publication of data and other digital resources, but when datasets have been completed (either in a raw or finalised state) it can be worth thinking about this option.

 ## Handy tips ##